dominik-schmid/macos-setup/README.md

 ## To Do After Setup

 - Copy/move `~/data/` folder to new Mac.
-- Copy the Preferences of Alfred to `~/.config/Alfred/`
+- Copy the Preferences of Alfred to `~/.config/Alfred/` and configure Alfred to use this location.
 - Check if my books in the Books App are imported via iCloud

 # Why I Chose to Use Ansible Over Only Shell Scripts